tzurp/pytest_performancetotal_demo/README.md

 # Running the test

-To start the test run:
+To start the test, run:

 ```bash
 pytest -s